aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Returns or sets a value that how to determine which data points are in the second pie or bar on a pie of pie or bar of pie chart.
-[ChartSplitType](../../com.aspose.cells/chartsplittype).
+See [ChartSplitType](../../com.aspose.cells/chartsplittype).

 **Returns:**
 int